 As car accidents vary in intensity, there is no set amount that a case will be worth.
 For example, even if two separate victims have the same type of car accident with the same type of injuries, their cases may result in different levels of compensation due to mitigating factors that the court considers.
-A lawyer will fight to have their client compensated for any physical injuries they have had to endure as a result of the accident, as well as any financial hardships and mental anguish they have experienced.

 - Damage to property, including electronics, the vehicle, and other valuables